aaronpowell/aaronpowell.github.io/src/content/posts/2023-01-11-2022-a-year-in-review.md

 ## Moving to something new

 As I was coming to grips with my burnout and looking at what I wanted to change to help me work through it, I realised that it was time to tackle some new challenges, and I'm excited to announce that that will be happening in 2023.
-Don't worry, I'm not going far, I'm moving from the JavaScript team to the .NET team without Cloud Advocacy.
+Don't worry, I'm not going far, I'm moving from the JavaScript team to the .NET team within Cloud Advocacy.
 This feels like a better fit for me, as much as I love JavaScript, .NET is where my heart always has been and I'm looking forward to tackling some of the challenges facing .NET developers in regards to Azure.

 But yes, I do appreciate the irony that in my burnout post I talked about having a lot of managers to then go and have _yet another manager_ come 2023, but I have already congratulated my new manager on the promotion they'll receive in about 5 months time! 🤣